angelx34/CSC120-A5/rubric.md

 ### Level 1 (4 pts)

-_____ 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications
+Yes 1 pt: All classes, methods, and attributes are named as requested in the assignment specifications

 _____ 1 pt: The `Engine` class contains appropriately-encapsulated attributes to store information about its fuel type, capacity, and current level